freenet/freenet-core/README.md

 * Video discovery (Youtube, TikTok)
 * Search (Google, Bing)

+All will be completely decentralized, scalable, and cryptographically secure.
+We want Locutus to be useful out-of-the-box, so we plan to provide reference implementations for some or all of these.

 ### Architecture

 A decentralized, scalable key-value store in which values are arbitrary data we call *state*, and keys are *cryptographic contracts* that control